ember-learn/cli-guides/guides/advanced-use/debugging.md

 1. In the addon repo, run `npm link`
 1. In your app, run `npm link ember-power-select`

-You can verify this did the intended thing by checking id `node_modules/ember-power-select` is now a symlink pointing to the cloned repo.
+You can verify this did the intended thing by checking that `node_modules/ember-power-select` is now a symlink pointing to the cloned repo.

 Now, in your app, if you run `ember server`, it should use the linked repo and any code changes in